docsifyjs/awesome-docsify/README.md

 - [Learn Blockchain by Code](https://book.uchaindb.com) - The code and book about learning blockchain by code. (《区块链系统实现》开源书籍及源代码仓库)
 - [Fairlay API](https://fairlay.com/api/#/) - Exchange & prediction markets API.
 - [Tainacan Wiki](https://wiki.tainacan.org/) - Documentation for Tainacan - a flexible and powerfull repository platform for WordPress.
+- [Regauge](https://itchef.github.io/regauge) - A command line interface for react app bundled with webpack, prettier and many more.

 ## Plugins